babel/babel-bot/README.md

 1. Look at the list of [GitHub webhook events](https://developer.github.com/webhooks/#events) to determine which your rule should respond to.
 2. Find (or create) a folder under `src/handlers` with the name matching the name of the GitHub `event`
-3. Create a new JS file under the directory, with the name matching the `action` you want your code to be triggered for
+3. Create a new JS file under the directory, with the name matching the `action` or `state` (dependening on the shape of the GitHub payload) you want your code to be triggered for
 4. Export a default function that accepts 1 argument, which will be the payload from GitHub each time the event is triggered.

 Examples of existing event rules can be found in `src/handlers`.